Checkio-Game-Missions/checkio-empire-square-codes/info/story.md

-We have thought up tricky recognizing system friend/foe for our crafts, when they land.
+We have thought up tricky friend or foe recognition system  for our vehicles, when they land.
-On the landing pad glowing lines appear and pilot should answer how many square he counted.
+On the landing, pad glowing lines appear and pilots need to answer how many square he counted.